Mendz/suggestions-webdev/git/how-to-git-branches.md

 ---

-I summarized the workflow from multiply sources.
+I summarized the workflow from multiple sources.
 Please see the "_[For more information](#for-more-information)_" section.

 ## Workflow